38cat/SupportArticles-docs/support/mem/intune/no-permission-to-enroll-windows-devices.md

 ## Symptoms

-When you try to [enroll your Windows devices in Intune by using the Intune Company Portal](/mem/intune/user-help/windows-enrollment-company-portal), you receive the following error message:
+When you try to enroll your Windows devices in Intune, you receive the following error message:

 > You don't have the right privileges to perform this operation.
 Please talk to your admin.